akyriako/cloudtrace-exporter/README.md

 ## Development

 Development comes as well with "batteries included".
-You can either go ahead and start debugging straight on your local machine, or take advantage of the `.devcontainer` file that can be found in the repo, that sets up an isolated containerized environment for you with a Neo4j database included.
+You can either go ahead and start debugging straight on your local machine, or take advantage of the `.devcontainer.json` file that can be found in the repo, that instructs any IDE that supports Dev Containers, to set up an isolated containerized environment for you with a Neo4j database included.

 ### Local